m-goos/jenkins-configuration-as-code-blog/blog2/blog2-jenkins-job-setup-automation.md

 ![jenkins-seeded](images/jenkins-seeded.png)

 How cool is that..!?
-Well, let's get to how this works.
+Well, let us get to how this works.

 ## 2. Seed job included in Configuration as Code setup (JCasC/JobDSL)
 After the Jenkins container started, a seed job was waiting.
 This seed job was defined in the `Configuration as Code` script for the controller.
 When running the `docker build` command, the configuration file is copied into the Jenkins container and used to configure Jenkins on the first startup.
 This configuration part is done using the Configuration as Code plugin - as I pointed out earlier, feel free to have a look at my previous blog for that 😉